 UPDATED 8 JAN

-4. Our special leave policy only allows for up to five days paid leave a year, what happens where they need to self-isolate for seven or 10 days?
+4. Our special leave policy only allows for up to five days paid leave a year, what happens where they need to self-isolate for the relevant period as advised by government?

 You should use COVID-19 special leave, which is a temporary additional national entitlement separate from any local special leave entitlement.